Kamva/mgm/README.md

 // Do something with result...
 ```

-Do aggregate using mongo Aggregation method:
+Do aggregations using the mongo Aggregation method:
 ```go
 import (
    "github.com/kamva/mgm/v3"